Swipe right for testing: gay dating app helps fight rising HIV in Bulgaria

 In Bulgaria, the number of gay and bisexual men being infected is rising by nearly a third year-on-year, showed data from the health ministry presented at a conference last week.

-“If this continues, it will turn into an epidemic,” said Professor Hristo Taskov from the National Center for Infectious and Parasitic Diseases.
+“If this continues, it will turn into an epidemic,” said Professor Hristo Taskov from the National Centre for Infectious and Parasitic Diseases.

 Testing is a key part of combating HIV and AIDS: people who do not know they are positive will not get access to treatment to preserve their own health and may also put partners at risk.